Make the magic come alive again.

 9. Keep things interesting.

 Who says sex has to happen in the bedroom?
 And what does your preferred sex position say about your relationship?
 “Try to change up the location where you have sex and the position you use to keep it interesting,” says Dr. Fisher.
 Maybe some new tricks are in order.
 “Open up.
 Learn to talk more about what you like and don’t like before, during, and after sex.”

 10. Don’t schedule it.

-Many therapists advice couples to schedule their sex lives and just make it happen.
+Many therapists advise couples to schedule their sex lives and just make it happen.
 But Dr. Chinks doesn’t recommend that route.
-“I completely understand that lives and schedules are jam packed.
+“I completely understand that lives and schedules are jam-packed.
 [But] couples who have a “sex quota” often find themselves at the end of every month, with one partner feeling disappointed and frustrated, and the other completely anxious if they don’t “make their numbers.”